matthiasn/live-html5/README.md

     grunt dist

 ##Contributions
-Feel free to submit pull requests any time if you have improvements you would like to see in the project, for example for improving layout in older desktop browsers.
+Feel free to submit pull requests at any time if you have improvements you would like to see implemented in the project, for example for improving layout in older desktop browsers.
 Thanks!

 ## Licence

-This software is licensed under the Apache 2 license, quoted below.
+This software is licensed under the Apache 2 license mentioned below.

 Copyright &copy; 2013 **[Matthias Nehlsen](http://www.matthiasnehlsen.com)**.